Best power meters 2023: accurate and reliable options for getting the training data you need

 Reasons to avoid

 Whatever you choose, the pod uses three strain gauges and is capable of measuring the known deflection for the cranks offered.
 Measurement accuracy is +/- 1% though you'll want to keep in mind that's only true for one leg.
-This is industry standard labelling but because your legs don't necessarily put out equal power it's less accurate than other systems that measure both legs independently.
+This is industry standard labelling but because your legs don't put out the same power it's less accurate than other systems that measure both legs.
 Still, despite what might be a less accurate overall number, it is perfectly repeatable and this is a great place to start riding with power.

-4iiii also offers a lot of other great features that make it worth consideration.
+4iiii also offers a lot of other great features that make it worth consideration even for experienced power meter users.
 Chief among them, the brand new Apple Find My Integration.
 Any time the crank is at rest it's trackable through any iPhone and there's both no actual Airtag for a thief to remove and the relative safety of the fact that it's part of a crank.
 Apple is careful to say it's not a theft deterrent but should your bike go missing, it's a lot more likely you will find it with this system in place.
 Beyond that, there's also the 800 hour battery life, a long warranty, and IPX7 water resistance.

 Although this is a budget option, anyone who is good with repeatability vs perfect overall accuracy should consider it.